gvwilson/thirdbit/src/fiction/iffy/index.md

 The only birds were too far away and too close to the ground for Iffy to identify.

-That didn't mean the land was empty.
+To her surprise the land wasn't empty.
 Once a small brown-and-white hare bounded away from and disappeared into a burrow.
 There were shrews too,
 and once a few desiccated brown beads that Edson said were lynx scat.